leanprover-community/blog/posts/the-radon-nikodym-theorem-in-lean.md

 the Jordan decomposition and realising the Radon-Nikodym derivative of the signed measure is the difference of the Radon-Nikodym derivative of the parts of the Jordan decomposition.
-However, using this definition of the Radon-Nikodym derivative for the signed measures possess a problem, in which proving any properties about them requires an absolutely continuous condition.
+However, using this definition of the Radon-Nikodym derivative for the signed measures poses a problem, in which proving any properties about them requires an absolutely continuous condition.
 Thus, it was decided to generalise the Lebesgue decomposition theorem for signed measures from which we obtain the general Radon-Nikodym theorem.